wwakabobik/wwakabobik.github.io/content/qa_swagger_generator.rst

         swagger_generator.create_test_files("swagger_tests")
         endpoint_list.append(swagger_generator.get_endpoints(swagger_url))

-And, finally, run it in parallel for all URLs via multiprocessing.
+And, at last, run it in parallel for all URLs via `multiprocessing`.

 .. code-block:: python